Easy weight loss diet (with meal plan)

 • Pretty much any fresh fruit you like

 Eat one 4 – 6 ounce lean serving of the following with each meal.
-Preparation should be grilled, steamed, baked, or stir fried – no breaded and fried foods!:
+These foods can be grilled, steamed, baked, or stir fried.
+No breaded or fried foods!

 • Turkey breast